0x13omb3r/handshake-mailserver/README.md

 You may wish to change `manager_account` which is the name of the site manager's account – the default is `manager`.
 This can be harder to change once the site has been up and running a while.

-All the items that start “cert_site_” are only for creating the private certificate described above.
+All the items that start `cert_site_` are only for creating the private certificate described above.

 The item `allow_icann_domains` is a boolean (true/false) that says whether users can register on the site using an ICANN domain name.
 By default is this `false`, which means the site will only support registration of Handshake domain names.